ufal/corefud-scorer/README.md

 In *partial matching*, the two mentions are considered matching if and only if the key mention contains all words from the response mention and a key mention head is included among the response mention words at the same time.
 As the mentions within a document may be embedded or even crossing, a mention *m* from one file may potentially match more than a single mention *n* from the other file.
-To end up with a single matched mention, the following rules are obeyed:
+To end up with a single matched mention, the following disambiguation rules are obeyed:
 1. pick the mention that overlaps with *m* with proportionally smallest difference
 2. if still more than one *n* remain, pick the one that starts earlier in the document
 3. if still more than one *n* remain, pick the one that ends earlier in the document

 Data that comply with the CorefUD 1.0 format are required to have all mentions labeled with a mention head, which is one of the mention words that syntactically (but often also semantically) governs the whole mention.
-(WARNING: Do not confuse with the `HEAD` field in the CoNLL-U format, which marks a dependency parent of current node) Mention heads in CorefUD 1.0 data have been selected by [heuristics](https://github.com/udapi/udapi-python/blob/master/udapi/block/corefud/movehead.py) based on the dependency structure of the sentence the mention belongs to.
+(WARNING: Do not confuse with the `HEAD` field in the CoNLL-U format, which marks a dependency parent of current node) Mention heads in CorefUD data have been selected by [heuristics](https://github.com/udapi/udapi-python/blob/master/udapi/block/corefud/movehead.py) based on the dependency structure of the sentence the mention belongs to.
 In the following example, the 3rd word of the mention `the viewing experience of art`, i.e. the word `experience`, is labeled as the mention head:
 ```
 1   The        ...
 Entity=(e27-abstract-3-